AlexFlasch/Crystalys/README.md

 var promise = api.Match.GetMatchHistory.heroID(1).matchesRequested(300).sendRequest()
 ```

-This will grab the most 300 matches with Antimage in them (heroID 1) A JSON file with KV pairs for Hero name to HeroID will likely be
+This will grab the most recent 300 matches with Antimage in them (heroID 1) A JSON file with KV pairs for
-added in a future update.
+Hero name to HeroID will likely be added in a future update.

 For a good reference on the current Steam API I recommend [this](http://steamwebapi.azurewebsites.net/) site over the
 official documentation on the TF2 wiki.